theJaxon/CKS/README.md

 * In `/etc/kubernetes/manifests/kube-apiserver.yaml` the **--anonymous-auth** flag can be set to true or false.
 * Anonymous access is enabled by default.
 * RBAC requires explicit authorization for anonymous access.
+* For applying RBAC resources (Roles, RoleBindings, ClusterRoles and ClusterRoleBindings) its preffered if the used command is `k auth reconcile -f name.yaml`

 Testing if the API server accepts anonymous requests:
 ```bash